 Next, identify a friend or relative who lives in another state to be the “disaster point person” for your family.
 Then keep that person’s phone number and contact information with you at all times.
 Finally, add this contact to every person’s phone.
 Instruct all of your family members (and let the point person know, too!) to call this person to check in with their location and conditions in the event you become separated when disaster hits.

-Also, you need to have some of your Contingency Fund in small denominations of cash―$1,000 is reasonable, but any amount is good.
+Also, you need to have some of your Contingency Fund (emergency fund) in small denominations of cash―$1,000 is reasonable, but any amount is good.
 Store it in a safe place outside of your bank like a fire-proof home safe or another similarly protected receptacle, known only to you and one other person.

 In the event of a natural disaster that cripples utilities and services, banks will be closed.
 ATM machines will be down because they run on electricity.
 So you will want to have cash on hand.

-Get a Go Bag
+Build a Go Bag

 Every household needs a Go Bag.
 This is a collection of items you may need to be disaster-ready if an event forces you and your family to become self-sufficient when all services are cut off.